aerospike/aerospike-client-python/benchmarks/README.rst

 Prerequisites
 ~~~~~~~~~~~~~~
 To run the benchmarks the python module 'tabulate' needs to be installed.
 In order to display heap information the module `guppy` must be installed.
 Note that `guppy` is only available for Python2.
-If `guppy` is not installed the benchmarks will still be runnable, but not heap information
+If `guppy` is not installed the benchmarks will still be runnable, but no heap information
 will be displayed.

 Available Benchmarks